shuklasid19/Electric-motor-temperature-prediction/README.md

 https://www.kaggle.com/datasets/wkirgsn/electric-motor-temperature

+In this notebook i tried to implement multiple machine learning algorithms(LinearRegression, Lasso Regression ,Ridge Regression , DecisionTreeRegressor, knn, xgboost,catboost) as well as, an ann model to see how much machine learning algorithms differ, from the  result from a neural network approach.

 Context
 The data set comprises several sensor data collected from a permanent magnet synchronous motor (PMSM) deployed on a test bench.
 The PMSM represents a german OEM's prototype model.
 Test bench measurements were collected by the LEA department at Paderborn University.